gpoehl/phpReport/README.md

 Online manual
 =============

-Online manual is available at https://phpReport.github.io/.
+Online manual is not yet available.
+Soon you'l find it at https://phpReport.github.io/.

 For general questions or troubleshooting please use the [phpReport tag](https://stackoverflow.com/questions/tagged/phpReport) at Stack Overflow (and not the project's issue tracker).